AmandaCIdev/love_wellness/README.md

 ## Credits

 ### Content
-- All other content was written by the developer.
+- All content was written by the developers.

 ### Media
 - The icons in the footer were taken from Font Awesome.